 Online Monitoring for Cables

 Monitoring for partial discharge (PD) in switchgear and cable systems is beneficial to extend the life of assets.
-Use of the standard configuration of a set of coupling capacitors for every three cubicles will monitor the PD in MV switchgear, but determining the location or direction of the PD activity can be precarious.
+Use of the standard configuration of coupling capacitors for every three cubicles will monitor the PD in MV switchgear.
+However, determining the location or direction of the PD activity can be precarious.
 By combining the use of the capacitors and RFCTs in every cubicle one can easily determine if the PD source is inside the switchgear or coming from the cable system by using polarity discrimination.

-How “far” one can see down the cable can is a function of the type of cable insulation and the condition of the shield.
+How “far” one can see down the cable can depends on the type of cable insulation and shield condition.
 If the shield condition is good, perhaps 650 to 1000 meters (2133 to 3281 ft.) maximum.
 If the condition and integrity of the shield is poor then most likely coverage will drop down to around 100 meters.
 Nine out of 10 cable failures are with the cable accessories such as splices and terminations.